BolunCo/US_census_occ1990_to_DOT_crosswalk/README.md

 <img src="/src/crosswalk.png" alt="Crosswalk Overview"/>

  ### A simple m:n example
  Depending on the situation, m:n cases could be a potential obstacle for analysis.
-In the below example, we do not know which census occupation will 0-50.57 end up with if the
+In the below example, we do not know which census occupation will 0-50.57 end up with without knowing the occupation title.